viorel-anghel/felix-assiris-docker-image/README.md

 ## To use it

 As image name you can use:
-- vvang/felix:0.3 - the image built by me from docker registry
+- `vvang/felix:0.3` - the image built by me from docker registry
-- docker.io/vvang/felix:0.3 - the same image, to be used in podman commands since on ~podman
+- `docker.io/vvang/felix:0.3` - the same image, to be used in podman commandsi
-- felix:0.3 - if you build your own local image
+- `felix:0.3` - if you build your own local image

 To build your own image, clone this repo and run `docker buildx build --platform linux/amd64 -t felix:0.3 .`.